petar-popovic-bg/Jerteh/README.md

       ...
     ```

-3. Edit *configure.py* so it points to your local installations of TreeTagger and Unitex
+3. Edit *configure.py* so it points to your local installations of TreeTagger and Unitex.
 ## Instructions
 Using **TreeTagger** and **Unitex** classes requires [TreeTagger](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) and [Unitex](https://unitexgramlab.org/) to be installed on your machine.